The Collab Lab exists to help early-career developers gain their footholds in tech by providing real-world experience working on software teams.

 Get in touch!

 The Collab Lab is on Twitter @_collab_lab.
+We post periodic updates about the program on our dev.to channel.
 Press inquiries may be directed via email to Andrew at firstname.lastname@example.org.